Creating and Administering Trusts Using the Command Line

 Resets the trust secret between trusted domains or between the domain controller and the workstation.

 Specifies a new trust password.
-This parameter is valid only with the add CompTIA A+ certification parameter and only if one of the domains specified is a non-Windows Kerberos realm.
+This parameter is valid only with the add parameter and only if one of the domains specified is a non-Windows Kerberos realm.
 The trust password is set on the Windows domain only, which means that credentials are not needed for the non-Windows domain.

 Specifies to create a trust.